kasenetz/hbcd-docs/docs/internal/beta_release_site_review.md

 # Review Beta Data Release Site

+*NOTE: This section will not be included in the final webpage for the release, but instead offers a central location for internal documentation to assist HBCD researchers and stakeholders in preparation for the release.*

 The Beta Data Release Site is now ready for review.
 If you would like access to the site, please follow the below instructions.

 1. Confirm that you have signed the [Data Access Policy](https://urldefense.com/v3/__https:/hbcdstudy.atlassian.net/wiki/spaces/PC/pages/447479809/Data*Access*Policy*Survey__;Kysr!!Mih3wA!CBflhwBRdkK1LbowcAAxH_XvAZEBWI14So443EvCMvsW78Ubw3uk2U746DWiCg_l41TKK7StVirKzBYHEv8BU_5x2A$).